NHL stars in awe of Connor McDavid’s 'incredible' speed

-Slowing down Connor McDavid may seem like a hopeless pursuit, but foes are across the NHL are certainly trying.
+Slowing down Connor McDavid may seem like a hopeless pursuit, but foes across the NHL are certainly trying.

 The captain of the Edmonton Oilers has picked up on at least one tactic.